zouppen/irc-markets/README.md

 [software transactional memory](http://www.haskell.org/haskellwiki/Software_transactional_memory)
 (STM) tricks, which may be useful outside of this program, too.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+See LICENSE file for more information.

+If you want to use parts of my work but you are using incompatible license, just ask me a permission.

 ## Installing

 Really?
 If you really want to, I have bad news for you.
 There is no Cabal file.